 The spirited independence that endeared her to movie fans was working against her.
 Her trousers and casual tailored clothes cut against the grain of what a Hollywood star was supposed to wear.
 She was rude to reporters, giving interviews only reluctantly.
 “Death will be a great relief,” she once said.
 “No more interviews.”

 Over the past few years she had starred in a series of flops.
 Some of them were quite good – the screwball comedy Bringing Up Baby is now considered a classic– but they bombed at the box office.

 She was born in Hartford on May 12, 1907, the daughter of a successful doctor and a wealthy women’s rights advocate.
 Her father discovered Fenwick when she was five years old.
 She called it paradise.

 During that summer, her friend Phillip Barry, a playwright, telephoned her from Maine to say he had an idea for her.
 She told him to come on down.
-The next day they sat on the pier and Barry said he had two plot ideas: one was about a father and daughter, the other was The Philadelphia Story.
+The next day they sat on the pier and Barry said he had two plot ideas.
+One was about a father and daughter, the other was The Philadelphia Story.
 She thought The Philadelphia Story was the better idea.

 She was right.
 Barry wrote the leading role of Tracy Lord for her, she was convinced.
 It was a role she would reprise through the rest of her career: A smart, rich, strong-willed character is brought down by a cataclysmic situation or by a man from a lower class who exposes her vulnerability.